NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/The Inheiritors/Noel Chupacabra.md

 In 881, after the Third Offensive began, many veterans of the Farmer's Insurrection became upset at Noel's lack of action.
 Eu Spouldi, a Thri-Kreen who spread a racist "Manifest Destiny"-esque manifesto, was killed in retaliation by the disgruntled farmers.
 In response, the FMC does their most public murders, destroying all of Farming Sector A and killing all inhabitants.
 This event killed nearly 4 thousand natives, and destroyed large swathes of farmland.

 After witnessing these, and talking Bor into stopping the FMC from destroying all Farming Sectors, Noel would take action.
-After gathering intel for 3 years, he would take the pseudonym [[The Inheiritors/The Progenitor (Inheiritor)\|The Progenitor]], and start [[The Inheiritors/The Inheiritors (Group)\|The Inheritors]].
+After gathering intel for 3 years, he would take the pseudonym [[The Inheiritors/The Progenitor (Inheritor)\|The Progenitor]], and start [[The Inheiritors/The Inheritors (Group)\|The Inheritors]].
 Over 4 years, he would run this clandestine cell operation, striking down the FMC repeatedly.

 In 885 PM, the scheming would come to a head.
 Noel would go to [[Reese Locations/Duelian\|Duelian]], sneaking through the ongoing war, and descend into Brauk-Her-Ahn.
 What he did here has been lost to time.